 OSHA ITA Information

 In May 2016, the Occupational Safety and Health Administration (OSHA) issued a final rule requiring certain employers to submit their workplace injury and illness data electronically.
 OSHA began the process of collecting establishment data in 2017, launching the Injury Tracking Application (ITA) as a means for employers to provide this information.
-Recognizing that some Survey of Occupational Injuries and Illnesses (SOII) respondents may also be required to report to OSHA, the Bureau of Labor Statistics (BLS) and OSHA are conducting efforts to reduce duplicative burden.
+Recognizing that some Survey of Occupational Injuries and Illnesses (SOII) respondents may also be required to report to OSHA, the Bureau of Labor Statistics (BLS) and OSHA are working together to reduce duplicative burden.

 Since 2017, BLS has conducted research to determine the extent to which OSHA-collected data may be incorporated in the SOII.
-Beginning in 2019, SOII respondents were asked to provide their OSHA identification number in order to better understand the linkages in information provided to these two programs.
+In 2019, SOII respondents were asked to provide their OSHA identification number in order to better understand the linkages in information provided to these two programs.

 For further questions, please contact us at IIFStaff@bls.gov or (202) 691-6170.